GoogleCloudPlatform/cloud-code-custom-samples-example/README.md

     },
     "templates": [
         {
-            "path": "path/to/my/template",
+            "path": "path/to/my/sample",
-            "name": "My Template",
+            "name": "My Sample",
-            "description": "This template helps you create something amazing!"
+            "description": "This sample helps you create something amazing!"
         },
         ...
     ]
 }
 ```

-There is an example `.cctemplate` file in this repository that you can review, and you can learn more about the Template Descriptor schema [here](https://cloud.google.com/code/docs/vscode/set-up-template-repo#template_descriptor_schema).
+There is an example `.cctemplate` file in this repository that you can review, and you can learn more about the Sample Descriptor schema [here](https://cloud.google.com/code/docs/vscode/set-up-template-repo#template_descriptor_schema).

 ### hello-world

-A sample golang template.
-You can see an entry for this template in the `.cctemplate` file.
+A simple sample written in Go.
+You can see an entry for this sample in the `.cctemplate` file.

-### kubernetes-custom-template/nodejs
+### kubernetes-custom-sample/nodejs

-A sample Node.js template with a frontend and backend service.
-This template uses MongoDB as a database and runs on Kubernetes.
-You can see an entry for this template in the `.cctemplate` file.
+A Node.js sample with a frontend and backend service.
+This sample uses MongoDB as a database and runs on Kubernetes.
+You can see an entry for this sample in the `.cctemplate` file.

 ---

 ## Usage

-To see an example of how the Custom Templates feature of Cloud Code works, you can configure your IDE to recognize this repository and create applications based on the templates within.
-Follow the steps below to see Custom Templates in action!
+To see an example of how the Custom Sample feature of Cloud Code works, you can configure your IDE to recognize this repository and create applications based on the sample within.
+Follow the steps below to see this feature in action!

 1. Install Cloud Code for [IntelliJ](https://cloud.google.com/code/docs/intellij/install?utm_source=ext&utm_medium=partner&utm_campaign=CDR_kri_gcp_cloudcodereadmes_012521&utm_content=-) or [VS Code](https://cloud.google.com/code/docs/vscode/install?utm_source=ext&utm_medium=partner&utm_campaign=CDR_kri_gcp_cloudcodereadmes_012521&utm_content=-)

-2. Import the Custom Template repo on [IntelliJ](https://cloud.google.com/code/docs/intellij/create-app-from-custom-template?utm_source=ext&utm_medium=partner&utm_campaign=CDR_kri_gcp_cloudcodereadmes_012521&utm_content=-) or [VS Code](https://cloud.google.com/code/docs/vscode/create-app-from-custom-template?utm_source=ext&utm_medium=partner&utm_campaign=CDR_kri_gcp_cloudcodereadmes_012521&utm_content=-), using this repo's Git URL: `https://github.com/GoogleCloudPlatform/cloud-code-custom-templates-example.git`
+2. Import the Custom Sample repo on [IntelliJ](https://cloud.google.com/code/docs/intellij/create-app-from-custom-template?utm_source=ext&utm_medium=partner&utm_campaign=CDR_kri_gcp_cloudcodereadmes_012521&utm_content=-) or [VS Code](https://cloud.google.com/code/docs/vscode/create-app-from-custom-template?utm_source=ext&utm_medium=partner&utm_campaign=CDR_kri_gcp_cloudcodereadmes_012521&utm_content=-), using this repo's Git URL: `https://github.com/GoogleCloudPlatform/cloud-code-custom-samples-example.git`

-You can create your own Custom Template repo using this repository as a base.
+You can create your own Custom Sample repo using this repository as a base.

 1. Clone this repository

-2. Create a new directory containing your own template (or make changes to any of the sample templates)
+2. Create a new directory containing your own sample (or make changes to any of the sample samples)
+2. Create a new directory containing your own sample (or make changes to any of the samples)

-3. Make any necessary updates to the templates in the `.cctemplate` file
+3. Make any necessary updates to the samples in the `.cctemplate` file

 4. Import your local, updated repository into Cloud Code